 SETTING UP YOUR EGG

-The target temp for your EGG is 180˚C. Set up for indirect cooking.
+The target temperature for your EGG is 180˚C. Set up for indirect cooking with ConvEGGtor legs up and Stainless Steel Grid.

 Mix all the ingredients (except the lard) together in a bowl with a whisk, being mindful not to over mix.
 Little lumps are totally fine.
 Place the batter in the fridge and leave to rest for at least 3 hours.
 You can do this first thing in the morning.